QilinCloud/QilinCloud/README.md

 ## Legal

 Note that by submitting your feedback, we have the right to use it.[^1]

-## Code Quality
-You will find some code-quality reports in the overview of each repository.

-We use a variety of state-of-the-art techniques to ensure that our code meets the highest quality criteria.
-If you still notice something bad, we are happy to have a strong community to solve the problem together with you: [How to provide Feedback](https://github.com/QilinCloud#how-to-provide-feedback)

 [^1]:Legalese-wise, this means it’s considered non-confidential and non-proprietary to you, and you grant Qilin.Cloud a non-exclusive, worldwide, royalty-free, irrevocable, sub-licensable, perpetual license to use and publish those ideas and materials for any purpose, without compensation to you.